 In this sheet, the budgets required for ECE provision will be presented against various policy options.
-Five policy options are presented in the sheet, which automatically picks data from the previous sheets to present ECE budgets.
-The five policy options include a) business as usual, b) full package, c) only public provision, d) no development, and e) no meals.
+Seven policy options are presented in the sheet, which automatically picks data from the previous sheets to present ECE budgets.
+The seven policy options include a) business as usual, b) full package, c) only public provision, d) no development, e) no meals, f) community construction, and g) full package (with vouchers).
 These options are further explained below:

 - Business as usual assumes that no additional ECE intervention will take place and budget increase will depend on trends. - Full package means all the options added in the model are being exercised.
 These options include all infrastructural requirements, human resource, and including the budgets for additional strategies to be implemented (as highlighted in the model). - Only public provisions means that the government is taking care of public schools only and grants to private schools are not given. - No development option assumes that the government will pick the cost of salary and non-salary expenses and increase development budget as per trends. - No meals option assumes that the government will not pay for student meals.
-This cost can be passed onto parents.
+This cost can be passed onto parents. - Community construction assumes that all new classrooms will be built through community and not the government usual contracting. - Full package (with vouchers) means all the options added in the model are being exercised but x% (as set in policy decisions sheet) of additional enrolment is catered through vouchers for private schooling.